Overview

 Yes, if you have basal cell carcinoma, it is important to take it seriously and follow your healthcare provider's recommended treatment plan.
 The prognosis for basal cell carcinoma is generally good, and there is a good chance of full recovery with early detection and appropriate treatment.

 Yes, basal cell carcinoma can often be cured, especially when caught early.
 Treatment options may include radiation therapy, topical drugs, surgery, or a combination of these.
-Regular follow-up visits with a healthcare provider are important to monitor for any recurrence or new skin changes.
+Regular follow-up visits with oncologist or a healthcare provider are important to monitor for any recurrence or new skin changes.

 The growth rate of basal cell carcinoma is slow and does not spread fast to other body parts.
 However, the growth rate can vary, and cancer can become more aggressive if left untreated for an extended period of time.